|

 How long could I be jailed for a BUI conviction in Mississippi?

-A first offense carries up to 24 to 48 hours in jail.
+A first offense carries up to 24 hours in jail.
 A second offense within five years can result in up to one year.
 If the incident involved injury or death, felony charges apply and prison time can be substantial.

 What should I do immediately after a BUI charge?